iagosaito/gato/README.md

 ## What is it?

-Gato (it's a brazilian name for cat) is a stupid alternative for cat linux command.
-It's based on coding challenge created by John Crickett (https://codingchallenges.fyi/challenges/challenge-cat).
+Gato (which is a Brazilian name for a cat) is an alternative to the "cat" Linux command.
+It was developed based on a coding challenge created by John Crickett (https://codingchallenges.fyi/challenges/challenge-cat).

 It's available for Mac, Linux or Windows
 ## How is it works?

-Gato provide a simple interface in order to display file contents.
-It can read directly from file or from stdin.
+Gato provides a simple interface for displaying file contents.
+It can read directly from a file or from stdin.
 For example:

 ```bash
   ./gato test1.txt (Directly from file)